formatools/forma/plugins/android/README.md

 ### api
 The api target defines public interface contracts for components.
 These contain abstract classes, method signatures, data classes, annotations, etc. Api targets form the explicitly defined public APIs of libraries.

 An api can only depend on other api targets.
-This prevents implementation details from leaking into public facing APIs.
-Restricting dependencies forces clean separation of interface from implementation.
+This prevents implementation details from leaking into public-facing APIs.
+Restricting dependencies forces the clean separation of interface from implementation.
 If api could access impl targets, it could expose internal component details as public API contracts.

 ### impl
 The impl target provides concrete implementations of one api target interface.
 These contain business logic, platform integrations, algorithms, etc behind the public api.